RULES OF GLOUCESTER ROWING CLUB

 1. Subscriptions may be paid in advance by monthly Standing Order or by a single payment to cover one year starting from 1st April.
 If a Standing Order payment is missed the balance of the annual subscription will immediately become due.
 Patrons pay a single fee, set by the Annual General Meeting, for lifetime membership.

-3. (d) The Committee may reduce the subscription payable by members who are suffering financial hardship.
-(2)
+c) The Committee may reduce the subscription payable by members who are suffering financial hardship.

-5. The individual levy imposed from time to time by the Amateur Rowing Association shall be added to the Members subscription then appertaining.
-(4)
+6. The individual levy imposed from time to time by the British Rowing shall be added to the Members subscription then appertaining.

 Organisation of Rowing